Hafting/freecivstuff/README.md

 Tileset &amp; ruleset for freeciv
 ![alt text](img/freecivstuff.png "Freeciv ")

 This repository is for playing freeciv with more terrain types.
-Such as "arctic hills" and "desert hills".
+Such as "arctic hills", "desert hills", big rivers and sea ice.
 This gives more opportunities for nice looking terrains, as it is now possible to have a hill in a desert or polar region - without getting an unrealistic green hill there.
 A green hill is not merely a bad fit visually, it also ruins the gameplay by providing too nice terrain in an otherwise barren region.

 Having more terrain types makes a custom ruleset necessary, as the ruleset specifies the terrain types.
 The custom ruleset here is the civ2civ3 rules, with more terrain added.

-The extra terrain types is supported by the terrain generator in freeciv 3.1  They are also supported by my ["tergen"](https://github.com/Hafting/tergen) terrain generator.
+The extra terrain types is supported by the terrain generator in freeciv 3.2  They are also supported by my ["tergen"](https://github.com/Hafting/tergen) terrain generator.
 The terrain graphics is based on the toonhex tileset, and is therefore named toonhex+.

 To use this, copy the files and folders into your freeciv folder.
 Such as /usr/share/freeciv/ on Linux.

 There are two ways to specify the toonhex+ tileset.
 Those using the command line, can start the game like this: freeciv-gtk3 -t toonhex+

 Those preferring GUI solutions, start freeciv and open "client settings".
-Select graphics, and set tileset(Iso-Hex) to "toonhex+"
+Select graphics, and set tileset(Iso-Hex) to "toonhex+".
+Selecting the "hh" ruleset should also work.

 Either way, start a game and choose the "hh" ruleset.
 You will get these extra terrain tiles:
 - desert hills